 - In a small sauce pan, heat the chicken stock.

 - In a large sauce pan over medium high heat add olive oil and potatoes.
 Cook for 5 minutes stirring regularly.
 Add onions and carrots cooking for another 5 minutes.

-- Add butter and flour and cook over low heat stirring constantly, for 2 minutes.
+- Add butter and flour mixing well.
+Cook over low heat stirring constantly, for 2 minutes.
 Pour in the hot chicken stock and simmer until thick.
-If your sauce doesn't thicken add a mixture of ¼ cup cornstarch mixed with ¼ cup water to help thicken.
+If your sauce doesn't thicken add a mixture of 1/4 cup cornstarch mixed with 1/4 cup water to help thicken.

 - Preheat your oven to 400F.

-- Mix in your chicken, zatar, rosemary, old bay, salt and pepper.
-Remove from heat and add in your peas.
+- Stir in chicken, za'atar, rosemary, old bay, salt and pepper.
+Remove from heat and stir in peas.

-- Pour into individual oven proof bowls and cover with a square piece of puff pastry.
-Brush with the beaten egg, sprinkle on some additional chopped rosemary, cracked black pepper, sea salt and hot pepper flakes if you wish.
+- Spoon chicken mixture into individual oven proof bowls.
+Rub a little butter around the edges of the bowls to help prevent pastry sticking.
+Then cover with a square piece of puff pastry.
+Brush the pastry with the beaten egg, sprinkle on some additional chopped rosemary, cracked black pepper, sea salt and hot pepper flakes (optional).

 - Bake for 20-25 minutes and serve immediately.